fricciardi/datetime2/docs/interface.rst

 Interface
 ^^^^^^^^^
-Base classes of the :mod:`datetime2` module have all little if no practical use as they natively are: even if it stands out for its simplicity, rata die is not a common way of representing dates in the real world.
+Base classes of the :mod:`datetime2` module have little if no practical use as they natively are: even if it stands out for its simplicity, rata die is not a common way of representing dates in the real world.
 Same consideration can be done about time as a fraction of a day.